derekeverett/derekeverett.github.io/index.md

 The collisions of heavy nuclei at very high energies performed at the [Relativistic Heavy Ion Collider](https://www.bnl.gov/rhic/) and [Large Hadron Collider](https://home.cern/science/experiments/alice)) can produce an exotic state of matter called [Quark-Gluon Plasma](https://en.wikipedia.org/wiki/Quark%E2%80%93gluon_plasma).
 This phase of matter existed in the infant universe about one microsecond after the [Big Bang](https://en.wikipedia.org/wiki/Big_Bang).

 To understand the properties of this phase of matter, we develop physical models and compare their predictions to the data measured in the labaratory.
-Disentangling the properties of the collision at early times given only the finally measured particles requires us a methodology for inference.
+Disentangling the properties of the collision at early times given only the finally measured particles requires a systematic methodology for inference.
 We use [Bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference) as a systematic way to make conclusions given the observed data.

+Bayes theorem

 I have been a contributing member of the [JETSCAPE collaboration](jetscape.org), designed to tackle both physical and statistical modeling.
-A review of some of the work by our particular team can be found [here](http://jetscape.org/sims/).
+A review of some of the work by our team can be found [here](http://jetscape.org/sims/).

 ### Computational Modeling of Physical Systems<a name="comp_model"></a>